MatthewReid854/reliability/docs/Probability plots.rst

 - Loglogistic_probability_plot
 - Gumbel_probability_plot

 There is also a function to obtain the plotting positions called plotting_positions.
 This function is mainly used by other functions and is not discussed further here.
 For more detail, consult the help file of the function.
 To obtain a scatter plot of the plotting positions in the form of the PDF, CDF, SF, HF, or CHF, you can use the function plot_points.
-This is explained in the second example `here <https://reliability.readthedocs.io/en/latest/Fitting%20a%20specific%20distribution%20to%20data.html>`_.
+This is explained `here <https://reliability.readthedocs.io/en/latest/Fitting%20a%20specific%20distribution%20to%20data.html#example-2>`_.

 Within each of the above probability plotting functions you may enter failure data as well as right censored data.
-For those distributions that have a function in *reliability.Fitters* for fitting location shifted distributions (Weibull_3P, Gamma_3P, Lognormal_3P, Exponential_2P), you can explicitly tell the probability plotting function to fit the gamma parameter using fit_gamma=True.
+For those distributions that have a function in `reliability.Fitters` for fitting location shifted distributions (Weibull_3P, Gamma_3P, Lognormal_3P, Exponential_2P, Loglogistic_3P), you can explicitly tell the probability plotting function to fit the gamma parameter using fit_gamma=True.
 By default the gamma parameter is not fitted.
 Fitting the gamma parameter will also change the x-axis to time-gamma such that everything will appear linear.
-An example of this is shown in the second example below.
+An example of this is shown in the `second example <https://reliability.readthedocs.io/en/latest/Probability%20plots.html#example-2>`_ below.

 .. note:: Beta and Gamma probability plots have their y-axes scaled based on the distribution's parameters so you will find that when you overlay two Gamma or two Beta distributions on the same Gamma or Beta probability paper, one will be a curved line if they have different shape parameters.
 This is unavoidable due to the nature of Gamma and Beta probability paper and is the reason why you will never find a hardcopy of such paper and also the reason why these distributions are not used in ALT probability plotting.